BigJk/snd-open5e/README.md

 **Open Game License v1.0a Copyright 2000, Wizards of the Coast, Inc.**

-Uses content from the 5e SRD and covered by OGL.
+Uses content from the 5e SRD covered by the OGL.